Midnighter and Apollo: Reviews

 On review aggregator site Comic Book Round-Up, the first issue got an average score of 8.7/10, based on twelve critic reviews.
-Jesse Schedeen of IGN gave the first issue a score of 7.9 out of 10: "Steve Orlando's already enjoyable Midnighter comic is made even better now that Apollo is a central player.
+Jesse Schedeen of IGN rated the first issue a score of 7.9 out of 10: "Steve Orlando's already enjoyable Midnighter comic is made even better now that Apollo is a central player.
 In many ways this book serves as a direct sequel to Midnighter, building on loose threads and escalating the conflict in a logical, organic way.
 Orlando shows a real flair for showcasing the weird, wacky side of the DCU while simultaneously keeping the focus on Midnighter's personal struggles and relationship with Apollo.
 The latter character doesn't see quite as deep a focus here, but hopefully that will change before the end of the series".
 C.K.
-Stewart of Newsarama gave the comic a score of 9 out of 10: "Midnighter and Apollo #1 is a strong debut issue for the miniseries, building on the world Orlando created in his groundbreaking Mindighter solo run but teasing a perhaps more supernaturally-imbued tale than we saw in Midnighter’s first battle against the military industrial complex run amok".
+Stewart of Newsarama gave the comic a score of 9 out of 10: "Midnighter and Apollo #1 is a strong debut issue for the miniseries, building on the world Orlando created in his groundbreaking Mindighter solo run but teasing a perhaps more supernaturally-imbued tale than we saw in Midnighter's first battle against the military industrial complex run amok".
 John Babos of Comic Nexu gave it a 7 out of 10: "This was a compelling debut issue with magic likely being able to harm to Apollo ala Superman.
 So that cliffhanger works.
 Solid, but at times a bit inaccessible, story and great art".

 For the second issue, Schedeen gave it an 8.3 out of 10: "The book [celebrates] their bond even if it devotes most of its attention to Midnighter.
 He's at his most tough and bad-ass in this issue, even as his connection to Apollo puts him in an unusually vulnerable state (physically and emotionally).
 Steve Orlando packs this issue with just the right blend of humor, heart, weirdness and ultra-violence".